Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Coral Expeditions is a 33-year-old Australian expedition cruise company.
 We operate and manage a fleet of three small ships taking guests to some of the most beautiful, yet undiscovered, regions of Asia-Pacific.
-Over 5,000 travelers from all over the world come to us every year for our relaxed small ship atmosphere and tailor-made itineraries which larger ships cannot replicate.
+Over 5,000 travellers from all over the world come to us every year for our relaxed small ship atmosphere and tailor-made itineraries which larger ships cannot replicate.
 The personal interactions with the expedition team and other guests creates a wonderfully intimate experience, which maximises the adventurous spirit and expedition atmosphere of our cruises.

 Coral Expeditions’ cuisine is prepared small batch on board, and while the style is down to earth, it reflects high-quality Australian produce and wine.
 We operate to Australian standards of safety with Australian senior crew wherever we go.
 We were the first to offer interpretive programmes on our cruises and to employ Expedition Leaders, Guest Lecturers, Marine Biologists, and Scuba Instructors – a tradition that continues today.